sprioleau/2cents.dev/README.md

 #### Start Application

 Next, run the application locally with the following command.
+The application will run on port `3000`.

 ```shell
 npm run dev
 ```

-This will run the frontend on port `3000` and the backend server on port `3001`.

 ### Run the application test suite